fabric8io/fabric8/docs/getStarted/vagrant.md

 ```

 Then follow the on screen instructions.

 * You should now have a running vagrant image running at IP address `172.28.128.4` or at `vagrant.f8`
 * Downloading the docker images may take a few minutes so you might want to jump ahead
   to the [Local Setup](local.html) recipe then coming back here when you're done.
 * After the vagrant box is created and docker images are downloaded, the [fabric8 console](../console.html) should
   appear at [http://fabric8.vagrant.f8/](http://fabric8.vagrant.f8/)
 * When you first open your browser Chrome will say:

         Your connection is not private

-* Don't panic!
-This is to be expected.
-* Click on the small `Advanced` link on the bottom left
-* Now click on the link that says `Proceed to fabric8.vagrant.f8 (unsafe)` bottom left
-* Now the browser should redirect to the login page
+* You will want to accept the self signed cert, follow [these steps](./browserCertificates.html) and return here
 * Enter `admin` and `admin`
 * You should now be in the main fabric8 console!
 That was easy eh! :)
 * Make sure you start off in the `default` namespace.